No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 - Who brings their own equipment

 Technology is also important.
-Image preparation and editing makes a big difference.
+Image preparation and editing make a big difference.
 Differences primarily depend on:

 - The technology